Newsletter Subscribe

 Bok Choy, Onion, Garlic cloves, Ginger, Mushroom, Chicken Stock, Spring Onion, Soy Sauce, Oyster Sauce, Rice Vinegar.

-Choose bok choy that is deep green and vibrant.
-Avoid yellow-looking bok choy with wilted leaves.
-Bok choy with bright white stems is best.
-The leaves should feel firm and smooth.
-Baby Bok choy is generally sweeter and more tender, making it ideal for light soups.
+When selecting bok choy, look for deep green and vibrant leaves.
+Avoid bok choy that has yellowing or wilted leaves.
+The best choice has bright white stems, and the leaves should feel firm and smooth.
+Baby bok choy is generally sweeter and more tender, making it ideal for light soups.

-The best pairing for the tangy, hearty Bok choy soup is freshly steamed rice.
-Rice adds volume and enhances the overall comfort of the meal, and it is a must-have with the Bok choy soup.
-There are other sides to enjoy with the Bok choy soup, such as dumplings, fried rice, garlic stir-fried noodles, soy-glazed shrimp, grilled tofu, spring rolls, bao buns, or stir-fried vegetables.
+The best pairing for tangy Bok choy soup is freshly steamed rice, which enhances the meal’s comfort.
+Other great sides include dumplings, fried rice, garlic stir-fried noodles, soy-glazed shrimp, grilled tofu, spring rolls, bao buns, and stir-fried vegetables.